gruns/blagoblag/content/drafts/tips-for-improving-your-companys-security.rst

 Patching
 --------

-Aggresively stay up to date on applying patches, even if the bugs they fix don't seem relevant.
+Aggressively stay up to date on applying patches, even if the bugs they fix don't seem relevant.

-Remember, complex systems failures do not occur because one thing is broken in a realy subtle way, they occur because multiple components had independent failures which combined, like a toxic drug interaction.
+Remember, complex systems failures do not occur because one thing is broken in a really subtle way, they occur because multiple components had independent failures which combined, like a toxic drug interaction.

 Maintain your systems in such a way that it's easy for you to patch things and